alonswartz/notesium/README.md

 Usage: notesium COMMAND [OPTIONS]

 Commands:
-  new               Print path for a new note home              Print path to notes directory list              Print list of notes
+  home              Print path to notes directory new               Print path for a new note
+    --verbose       Output key:value pairs of related info --ctime=        Use specified ctime instead of now (YYYY-MM-DDThh:mm:ss) list              Print list of notes
     --color         Color code prefix using ansi escape sequences --labels        Limit list to only label notes (ie. one word title)